Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

-Since $X_{13}$ is a smooth Calabi-Yau threefold, it has a nowhere vanishing holomorphic 3-form up to multiplication with a non-zero constant.
-Although a pfaffian variety is not defined as a complete intersection and there is no way of explicitly getting one in general, there is an analogous way of obtaining a global section of $\omega_{X_{13}}\cong\varOmega_{X_{13}}^{3}$.
-For the sake of simplicity, we restrict ourselves to the degree 13 case, but the generalization to the case of general pfaffian Calabi-Yau threefolds is straightforward.
+Since $X_{13}$ is a smooth Calabi--Yau threefold, it has a nowhere vanishing holomorphic 3-form up to multiplication with a non-zero constant.
+Although a pfaffian variety is in general not a complete intersection and there is no way of explicitly getting one in general, there is an analogous way of obtaining a global section of $\omega_{X_{13}}\cong\varOmega_{X_{13}}^{3}$.
+For the sake of simplicity we restrict ourselves to the degree 13 pfaffian Calabi--Yau threefold $X_{13}$, but generalization to other pfaffian Calabi--Yau threefolds is straightforward.